linserv/product-attribute/product_supplierinfo_stock_picking_type/README.rst

 Purchase order flow A: #.
 Go to *Purchase > Orders > Requests for Quotation* and create a new order as follows: #.
 Vendor: Azure Interior;
-Product: Test product; Deliver To: Incoming A (under 'Other information' tab) #.
+Product: Test product; Deliver To: Incoming A (add the user to the Manage Multiple Stock Locations permission group to see this field.) #.
 The unit price of the product will be 5.

 Purchase order flow B: #.
 Go to *Purchase > Orders > Requests for Quotation* and create a new order as follows: #.
 Vendor: Azure Interior;
-Product: Test product; Deliver To: Incoming B (under 'Other information' tab) #.
+Product: Test product; Deliver To: Incoming B (add the user to the Manage Multiple Stock Locations permission group to see this field.) #.
 The unit price of the product will be 10.

 Bug Tracker
 ===========